Your session will timeout due to inactivity, please choose to continue your session if you’d would like to continue.

 Wellington's climate is mild, with plenty of wind.
 Summers are mild and sunny and winters are wet and mild.
 The average temperature in January and February (the two hottest months) is 61°F (16°C) and in July, the coldest month, the average temperature is 47°F (8°C).

 Wellington is very compact and it is easy to explore on foot, but the public transport option is a good one, for the city has an excellent system.
-Stagecoach is the name of the local bus service, which operates between 7am and 11.30pm each day, offering a Daytripper pass.
-The pass is also valid on the City Circular service, a hop-on-hop-off bus, which does the round of the top ten sightseeing spots every ten minutes.
-Taxis are another option, plentiful and convenient.
+NZ Bus is the largest bus company in New Zealand and operates in the city.
+Taxis are another option, and plentiful and convenient.
 A cable car connects downtown Wellington to the Botanic Gardens on the hilltop.
 Ferries ply between Wellington harbour and the village of Eastbourne.
-Those wishing to explore the outlying regions like the Hutt Valley, Wairarapa wine country, or Kapiti Coast can make use of the Tranz Metro train service.
+Those wishing to explore the outlying regions such as the Hutt Valley, Wairarapa wine country, or Kapiti Coast can make use of the Tranz Metro train service.

 There is plenty to do and see in 'the windy city', starting in the city centre with the Parliamentary District.
-Here you'll find the architectural masterpieces of Wellington, including the Old Government Building, the second largest wooden building in the world; the unmistakable modernist Beehive, the executive offices of Parliament; Parliament House and the Victorian Gothic National Library.
-Te Papa museum is also one of the city's main attractions with a large variety of exhibitions for all ages to enjoy.
+Here visitors find the architectural masterpieces of Wellington, including the Old Government Building, one of the second-largest wooden buildings in the world; the unmistakable modernist Beehive, the executive offices of Parliament; Parliament House and the Victorian Gothic National Library.
+Te Papa museum is also one of the city's main attractions, with its large variety of exhibitions for all ages to enjoy.